 About Gloria Justen

-Gloria Justen is a versatile composer, violinist and violist known for dynamic, emotionally-charged performances.
-She was a student of Fredell Lack as a teenager in Houston, then attended the Curtis Institute of Music in Philadelphia, where she studied violin with Szymon Goldberg and David Cerone and viola with Karen Tuttle.
-Her compositions, drawing upon influences from Bach to contemporary electronic music, have been performed by soloists, small groups and chamber orchestras in Philadelphia and San Francisco.
+Gloria Justen is a composer, violinist, and violist known for dynamic, emotionally-charged performances.
+Justen attended the Curtis Institute of Music in Philadelphia, where she studied violin with Szymon Goldberg and David Cerone and viola with Karen Tuttle.
+Her compositions, drawing upon influences from Bach to contemporary electronic music, have been performed by soloists, small groups and chamber orchestras.
 Gloria has performed and toured internationally with the Philadelphia Orchestra and the San Francisco Symphony, toured with the Philip Glass Ensemble, and played many works by contemporary composers.
 She served as Concertmaster of the Chamber Orchestra of Philadelphia from 2006-2011.
 She has also collaborated with modern dancers, video artists and electronic musicians.
 A resident of San Francisco since 2007, she released her first original album, Four-Stringed Voice: music for solo violin, in 2008; and her album Sonaquifer: music for solo viola was just released in early January 2018.
 She currently works full-time as an independent composer, performer, recording artist and publisher of her own scores.
-Learn more at gloriajustenmusic.com
+Learn more at gloriajustenmusic.com.

 San Francisco Contemporary Music Players is the West Coast’s most longstanding and largest new music ensemble, comprised of twenty-two highly skilled musicians.
 For 49 years, the San Francisco Contemporary Music Players have created innovative and artistically excellent music and are one of the most active ensembles in the United States dedicated to contemporary music.
 Holding an important role in the regional and national cultural landscape, the Contemporary Music Players are a 2018 awardee of the esteemed Fromm Foundation Ensemble Prize, and a ten-time winner of the CMA/ASCAP Award for Adventurous Programming.
 The Players have performed more than 1,200 works by over 600 composers; over 300 of these performances have been premieres, and the organization has commissioned over 80 major works including pieces from composers such as John Adams, John Cage, Earle Brown, Olly Wilson, Michael Gordon, Du Yun, Myra Melford, and Julia Wolfe.
 The Contemporary Players have been presented by leading cultural festivals and concert series including San Francisco Performances, Los Angeles Monday Evening Concerts, Cal Performances, the Stern Grove Festival, the Festival of New American Music at CSU Sacramento, the Ojai Festival, and France’s prestigious MANCA Festival.The Contemporary Music Players nourish the creation and dissemination of new works through world-class performances, commissions, and community and education programs.
 The Players perform the music of composers from across cultures and stylistic traditions who are creating a vast and vital 21st-century musical language featuring the work of iconic and emerging composers while shining a spotlight on works for large ensemble and California artists.